mainmatter/rust-python-interoperability/book/src/03_multithreading/00_introduction.md

 - How to perform some processing in Rust, while allowing Python code to perform other tasks in the meantime
 - How we can synchronize across threads in Rust, keeping Python's GIL in mind

-We'll limit our exploration to threads, without venturing into the realm of `async`/`await`.
+We'll limit our exploration to threads and processes, without venturing into the realm of `async`/`await`.

 ## Threads and processes